 Most entrepreneurs who are eager to launch their own business have a simple tech strategy: digitize your operations to the greatest extent possible in order to cut costs.

 In reality, however, this is far too vague a strategy to base your entire startup on.
 You need a specific, tech-centric plan that addresses how your company will leverage digital technology to make a name for itself while keeping operational costs under control.

 Establishing an IT budget as early on in the startup process as possible is a good place to start.
 If you don’t have an allotted amount of cash set aside to spend on your digital operations, you’ll likely find yourself overspending or underspending, depending on your industry.
 Getting your startup up and running as soon as possible is important, but you need to understand that rushing the establishment of your digital operations is a surefire way to permanently weaken your startup’s market prospects.

 Who you hire is an important part of knowing how you’re going to leverage tech for success.
 If you rely on third parties to manage your digital operations, for instance, you’ll end up saving money but will lose important autonomy.

-Marketing is an important part of this process, too; in this day and age, virtually all marketing is conducted through digital mediums which demand IT expertise to truly master, so having some digital gurus on your side will doubtlessly bolster your outreach to customers.
+Marketing is an important part of this process, too.
+In this day and age, virtually all marketing is conducted through digital mediums that demand IT expertise to truly master, so having some digital gurus on your side will undoubtedly bolster your outreach to customers.
 Knowing how to use tech to take your startup to the next level may be the deciding factor that determines your overall success.

-5. Understand That You’ll Soon Have to Scale Your Business Upwards
+5. Plan How to Scale Your Business Upwards

 Perhaps the most egregious mistake that many entrepreneurs make when leading their first startup business is ignoring the fact that they’ll one day have to scale their business upwards.